NDasalla/Insight/README.md

 npm run dev
 ```
 in the `client` directory, which you should already be on.
 However, you will likely encounter errors, which will
 likely be due to not having an actual database set up yet.
-So, in order to full use the app please create a new
+So, in order to use the fully functioning app please create a new
 Postgres database and use Sequelize as the ORM.
 After successfully doing so, you may then open up a new terminal in
 VSCode and cd into the root directory of the project.
 Then, you may run:
 ```